-- Ensuring that the Cooperating Teacher has the evaluation form, information pamphlet and Handbook website address - Arranging with the Cooperating Teacher for a mutually agreed upon time to receive the evaluation - Submitting the evaluation form to the Access Office by the due date (Year 2) - Reporting absences of over 2 days to the Access Office (See Attendance Policy) - Applying for an extension to practicum if required (for extenuating circumstances only) by the due date.
-Students who do not submit an evaluation and subsequently do not contact the Access Office will receive a grade of F.
+- Ensuring that the Cooperating Teacher is aware of the evaluation form, information pamphlet and Handbook website address - Arranging with the Cooperating Teacher for a mutually agreed upon time to receive the evaluation - Ensuring the evaluation form is submitted to the Practicum Office by the due date - Reporting absences of over 3 days to the Practicum Office (See Attendance Policy) - Applying for an extension to practicum if required (for extenuating circumstances only) by the due date.
+Students who do not submit an evaluation and subsequently do not contact the Practicum Office will receive a grade of F.